Jopson engine

 As an example, the diagram showed that an engine running at 1,540 RPM on a 30 in. dia. airscrew with a pitch of 15 in. would develop a thrust of 9½ pounds.
 Fair enough if true, but of course the key question was whether or not the engine would actually turn a 30x15 airscrew at that speed!
 The diagram was silent on that point.
 Given the fact that David Stanger’s contemporary slightly larger-displacement V-2 could only manage 2,000 RPM on a 22x18 prop, it seems doubtful to me that Jopson’s creation could have turned a 30x15 prop at 1,540 RPM.
 A 25 in. dia. airscrew would appear to be somewhat nearer the mark.

-Nevertheless, there are good grounds for believing that Jopson’s engine was seen by some as a useable model powerplant.
-Photographs published in the book “Model Aeroplaning: Its Practice and Principles” by Valentine Edward Johnson in 1922 show a Jopson motor installed in a canard model airplane constructed by T. W. K. Clarke, a well-known aeromodeller of the day.
+The photographs show what is clearly a Jopson motor installed in a canard model airplane constructed by Clarke, who was a well-known aeromodeller of the day.
 According to the text, adding the battery and coil to the motor increased its weight to 8 pounds 14 ounces, a bit more than the model airplane itself, which weighed 7 pounds 2 ounces without the engine.
 It took a wingspan of 96 inches to get all 16 pounds of it into the air.
-Note that the engine was installed in the model pusher fashion, with the tank pointing towards the model’s front canard wing (which had a span of 42 in.) and the prop facing the rear of the model.
+Note that the engine was installed in the model in pusher orientation, with the conical tank pointing towards the model’s front canard wing (which had a span of 42 in.) and the prop facing the rear of the model immediately ahead of the main wing's leading edge.

 The Art Gaier Restoration